48th International Emmy Awards: Ceremony

 Nominations for the 48th International Emmy Awards were announced on September 24, 2020, by the International Academy of Television Arts & Sciences (IATAS).
 There are 44 Nominees across 11 categories and 20 countries.
 Nominees come from: Argentina, Australia, Belgium, Brazil, China, Colombia, Czech Republic, France, Germany, India, Israel, Italy, Japan, Norway, Portugal, Singapore, South Korea, Thailand, the United Kingdom and the United States.
 All these programs were broadcast between January 1 and December 31, 2019; in accordance with the competition's eligibility period.
 Netflix led as nominations for the award, followed by HBO and Rede Globo.

 In addition to the presentation of the International Emmys for programming and performances, the International Academy presented one special award.
 New York Governor Andrew Cuomo received the Founders Award in recognition of his leadership during the COVID-19 pandemic in New York.
-In August 2021, International TV Academy rescinds Cuomo's Emmy.
+In August 2021, International TV Academy rescinded Cuomo's Emmy.
 Cuomo stepped down as governor after a state investigation concluded he sexually harassed women who worked for him.